motis-project/motis-page/_posts/2023-05-15-new-motis-core.markdown

   </table>
 </p>

-The new version is on average roughly **3x as fast** for this particular query type, cutting the 99th percentile from almost 3,803ms to 823ms.
+The new version is on average roughly **3x as fast** for this particular query type, cutting the 99th percentile from almost 3,803ms to 823ms which is a **4,6x improvement**.

 ## Using the new Core